thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Fired when a tab is created.
-Note that the tab's URL may not be set at the time this event fired, but you can listen to onUpdated events to be notified when a URL is set.
+The tab may still be loading, with its title being :value:`loading...` and its URL being :value:`about:blank`.
+To detect when the tab has finished loading, listen to the :ref:`tabs.onUpdated` event.

 .. api-header::
    :label: Parameters for onCreated.addListener(listener)